1nst4ll/mango-news/docs/backend-setup.md

         # Firecrawl API Key (if needed directly by backend, otherwise handled by MCP)
         # FIRECRAWL_API_KEY=your_firecrawl_api_key

+        # Authentication
+        JWT_SECRET=your_jwt_secret_key
         ```
-    Replace the placeholder values with your actual credentials, keys, and S3 bucket details.
+    Replace the placeholder values with your actual credentials, keys, S3 bucket details, and a strong, unique secret key for `JWT_SECRET`.

-4.  **Database Connection and AWS Configuration in Code:** The database connection details and AWS S3 configuration are handled in `backend/src/index.js` and `backend/src/scraper.js`.
-These files are configured to read sensitive details from environment variables (e.g., using `process.env.DB_PASSWORD`, `process.env.AWS_ACCESS_KEY_ID`).
+4.  **Database Connection, AWS, and Authentication Configuration in Code:** The database connection details, AWS S3 configuration, and JWT secret are handled in `backend/src/index.js`, `backend/src/scraper.js`, and `backend/src/middleware/auth.js`.
+These files are configured to read sensitive details from environment variables (e.g., using `process.env.DB_PASSWORD`, `process.env.AWS_ACCESS_KEY_ID`, `process.env.JWT_SECRET`).

+## Authentication

+The backend now includes secure user registration and login using JWT (JSON Web Tokens) for authentication.

+*   **Registration:** Users can register via the `POST /api/register` endpoint.
+This requires a unique username and a password.
+Passwords are securely hashed using bcrypt before being stored in the database.
+*   **Login:** Registered users can log in via the `POST /api/login` endpoint.
+Upon successful login, a JWT is issued.
+This token should be included in the `Authorization` header of subsequent requests to protected endpoints in the format `Bearer YOUR_TOKEN`.
+*   **Protected Endpoints:** Several backend endpoints now require a valid JWT for access.
+These include endpoints for adding, updating, and deleting sources, triggering scraper runs, processing missing AI data, and accessing database statistics and scheduler settings.

-### URL Blacklist
+## URL Blacklist

 The backend scraper includes a URL blacklist feature to prevent scraping specific articles or pages.